2024 Major League Baseball postseason: (AL1) New York Yankees vs. (NL1) Los Angeles Dodgers

-Game 1 was a back-and-forth contest between both teams that went into extras thanks to Mookie Betts tying the game with a sacrifice fly.
+Game 1 was the most famous contest of the series - it was a back-and-forth contest between both teams that went into extras thanks to Mookie Betts tying the game with a sacrifice fly.
 The Yankees regained the lead in the top of the tenth with an RBI force-out from Anthony Volpe, and were one out away from winning, but the Dodgers loaded the bases in the bottom of the inning, which led to a walk-off grand slam by Freddie Freeman.
 Freeman’s walk-off grand slam was the first in World Series history, and was widely compared to Kirk Gibson’s walk-off home run from Game 1 of the 1988 World Series, as both Gibson's and Freeman's home runs were to right field at Dodger Stadium in almost the same spot and both came at 8:37 PM Pacific Time.

 Yoshinobu Yamamoto pitched six solid innings and the Dodgers’ bullpen stopped a potential rally by the Yankees as they won Game 2 to take a 2–0 series lead headed to the Bronx.
 In the first World Series game at Yankee Stadium in 15 years, the Dodgers prevailed to take a commanding three games to none series lead as Freeman hit his fifth home run of the series.
 In Game 4, despite Freeman setting a new World Series record of six home runs, the Yankees blew out the Dodgers to get on the board in the series as Volpe, Austin Wells, Gleyber Torres all hit home runs.
 In Game 5, Aaron Judge got out of his postseason dry spell as he hit his first home run of the World Series, which contributed to a 5–0 Yankee lead early.
 However, the Yankees committed multiple errors in the top of the fifth, as Betts hit an RBI single due to missed coverage at first base, then Freeman hit a two-run RBI single, followed by a two-run double from Teoscar Hernández, which tied the game.
 The Yankees regained the lead thanks to a sacrifice fly from Stanton in the bottom of the sixth, but it wouldn’t hold.
 In the top of the eighth, Gavin Lux hit a sacrifice fly to the game for the Dodgers, then Shohei Ohtani loaded the bases due to a catcher’s interference penalty against the Yankees, which led to yet another sacrifice fly by Betts that put the Dodgers in the lead for good.
 Walker Buehler then came on in relief on one day of rest and pitched a 1-2-3 ninth to give the Dodgers the championship.
 The Dodgers’ comeback from five runs down was the largest deficit a team had come back from to win a World Series.